Leeds-Beckett-Engineering/lessons_elec/src_pandoc/Semi/Chapter_13.md

 ## The triode{ #sec:xtocid15706702 }

-De Forest\'s Audion tube came to be known as the _triode_ tube, because it had three elements: filament, grid, and plate (just as the \"di\" in the name _diode_ refers to two elements, filament and plate).
+De Forest's Audion tube came to be known as the _triode_ tube, because it had three elements: filament, grid, and plate (just as the \"di\" in the name _diode_ refers to two elements, filament and plate).
 Later developments in diode tube technology led to the refinement of the electron emitter: instead of using the filament directly as the emissive element, another metal strip called the _cathode_ could be heated by the filament.

 This refinement was necessary in order to avoid some undesired effects of an incandescent filament as an electron emitter.
 First, a filament experiences a voltage drop along its length, as current overcomes the resistance of the filament material and dissipates heat energy.
 This meant that the voltage potential between different points along the length of the filament wire and other elements in the tube would not be constant.
 For this and similar reasons, alternating current used as a power source for heating the filament wire would tend to introduce unwanted AC \"noise\" in the rest of the tube circuit.
-Furthermore, the surface area of a thin filament was limited at best, and limited surface area on the electron emitting element tends to place a corresponding limit on the tube\'s current-carrying capacity.
+Furthermore, the surface area of a thin filament was limited at best, and limited surface area on the electron emitting element tends to place a corresponding limit on the tube's current-carrying capacity.

 The cathode was a thin metal cylinder fitting snugly over the twisted wire of the filament.
 The cathode cylinder would be heated by the filament wire enough to freely emit electrons, without the undesirable side effects of actually carrying the heating current as the filament wire had to.
 The tube symbol for a triode with an indirectly-heated cathode looks like this: